Should you invest in the stock market?

 Learn more: what is CFD trading?

-Step 2 – Learn about supply and demand in the stock market
+Step 2: Learn more about the stock market

 Lots of factors affect the value of shares, including:

-- Company news – How well a company is depicted in the media will affect its share price.
-Generally, good news means a higher price and bad news means a lower price.
+- Company news: Good news about a company will affect its share price.
+Generally, good news means a higher price, and bad news means a lower price.

-- Monetary policy – The government can increase or reduce interest rates, which will affect assets that are traded on the stock market and therefore impact share prices.
+- Monetary policy: The government can increase or reduce interest rates, which will affect assets that are traded on the stock market and may impact share prices.

 Apart from inflation, all of these factors have one underlying aspect in common: confidence.